Quick Stats

 - Application Windows: Plan submissions for January-May or September timeframes

-- Capital Flexibility: While historical guidance excluded facilities/capital projects, recent grants suggest some flexibility for established programs
+- Capital Flexibility: While historical guidance excluded facilities/capital projects, recent grants suggest some flexibility for established programmes

-- Contact Early: Given limited public application guidance, early contact with Juanita Stollings is advisable to understand current priorities and procedures
+- Contact Early: Given limited publicly available application guidance, early contact with Juanita Stollings is advisable to understand current priorities and procedures

 References